ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 * A vCenter Server instance used for cyber-recovery tasks only, deployed in an {{site.data.keyword.cloud_notm}} account restricted to cyber-recovery activities.
 For more information about vCenter Server instances, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).
 * The vCenter Server instance can use VMware vSAN or use NFS datastores, see [Physical storage design](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-storage-design).
 * The vCenter Server instance does not host production or disaster recovery workloads.
-* The vCenter Server instance includes an edge gateway cluster to host your choice of one of the following to protect vCenter Server instance networks.
+* The vCenter Server instance includes a gateway cluster to host your choice of one of the following to protect vCenter Server instance networks.
 It also provides a network air gap between the production environment and the isolated recovery environment:

    * Juniper® vSRX appliances
    * FortiGate® Security Appliance